-Connecting Cables to the Switch Module (Switch 1600M only)
+Connecting Cables to the Switch Module

-If you have a switch module installed in the Switch 1600M, the type of network connections you will need to use depends on the type of module you have installed.
+If you have a switch module installed in the switch, the type of network connections you will need to use depends on the type of module you have installed.
 See the documentation accompanying the modules for cabling configurations and procedures for those modules.